Inverted/tasbot_eyes/README.md

     5. _n = n-1_
     6. If _n>0_, go to ii.
 4. Show random animation
     * Check if the animation has its own color.
-If not, choose a random one and overwrite all white pixels
+If not, choose a random one and overwrite all set pixels
 6. Go to 1.

 ### About blink pattern